Dr. John J. Quinn

 Office: McClain 206D x4578

-This course will outline — in broad parameters — some core ideas and approaches to comparative politics.
+This course will outline in broad parameters the core ideas and historical and theoretical approaches to comparative politics in American political science.
 As the field is very broad and ever increasing, we will emphasize a more traditional approach to study the field.
 We will first explore some historical and methodological underpinnings of comparative politics.
-Then we will examine some major trends in comparative politics.
+Then we will examine some major past and present trends / theories/ developments in comparative politics.
+We will pay particular attention to the study of the mechanics of politics comparatively (especially in democracies).
+We also will write a hypothesis testing paper examining some key ideas from the field.
+Also, students will learn about current events in one region of the world as well as learning about the major political and social institutions in one other country.

-There will also be assigned readings posted on blackboard.
+There will also be assigned readings posted on Brightspace.